Earth's outer core: Accretion

 The variety of light elements present in Earth's outer core is constrained in part by Earth's accretion.
 Namely, the light elements contained must have been abundant during Earth's formation, must be able to partition into liquid iron at low pressures, and must not volatilize and escape during Earth's accretionary process.

 CI chondrites

 CI chondritic meteorites are believed to contain the same planet-forming elements in the same proportions as in the early Solar System, so differences between CI meteorites and BSE can provide insights into the light element composition of Earth's outer core.
-For instance, the depletion of silicon in BSE compared to CI meteorites may indicate that silicon was absorbed into Earth's core; however, a wide range of silicon concentrations in Earth's outer and inner core is still possible.
+For instance, the depletion of silicon in Earth's primitive mantle compared to CI meteorites may indicate that silicon was absorbed into Earth's core; however, a wide range of silicon concentrations in Earth's outer and inner core is still possible.

 Implications for Earth's accretion and core formation history

 Tighter constraints on the concentrations of light elements in Earth's outer core would provide a better understanding of Earth's accretion and core formation history.